AdaCore/spark2014/docs/ug/usage.rst

    * It only accepts projects with a single object directory; it will stop with an error message if run on projects with more than one object directory.

+   * It uses the location of the top-level instantiation for all VCs in instances of generics.

 Using the option ``-gnatec=pragmas.adc`` as Default_Switch in a project file is not supported.
 Instead, use ``for Local_Configuration_Pragmas use